 In early 2015, Apple was facing a major problem.
 According to its own internal documents, its existing mobile advertising offering, iAd, was not competitive, and the business model was flawed, with high costs due to the need to pay publishers and the challenges of handling user data to achieve accurate targeting while preserving user privacy.
+Something needed to be done.

 Apple considered two options.
 The first option was evolutionary – to redesign its existing iAd business with better infrastructure and expand it to other properties – Apple News, Pay, Maps, Siri, etc. The second option, however, was radically different.
 Under this option, Apple would gradually close down its iAd business, and instead launch a completely new business: Search Ads in App Store.